-Maha Dimachkieh received her bachelor’s degree and Masters in Education from LAU.
+Maha Dimachkieh received her bachelor’s and master’s in Education from LAU.
 She is an Arabic language teacher at the Collège Protestant Français (CPF) in Beirut.
-She is well- known at SINARC for her creativity in teaching at the Intermediate level.
+She is well- known at SINARC for her creativity in teaching at the Intermediate Level.

 Additional highly qualified and experienced faculty and assistants trained in total-immersion oral-proficiency methodology are recruited from within Lebanon and from the best Arabic programs around the world.

-SINARC organizes four mandatory excursions to historic and tourist sites in Lebanon, such as the Jeita Grotto, the Arab and Roman ruins in Baalbek, Byblos, Anjar, Tyre, Sidon and Tripoli, the Cedars of Lebanon and the historical palaces in Beiteddine and Deir al-Qamar, as well as a tour of South Lebanon
+SINARC organizes four mandatory excursions to historical and tourist sites in Lebanon, such as the Jeita Grotto; the Arab and Roman ruins in Baalbek, Byblos, Anjar, Tyre, Sidon and Tripoli;the Cedars of Lebanon; the historical palaces in Beiteddine and Deir al-Qamar ;as well as a tour of South Lebanon.

-During Winter Break, 2 trips are normally organized.
+During Winter Break, two trips are normally organized.

 Excursion fees include transportation, entrance fees, and one overnight stay at a mountain resort (venue to be determined).
 Cultural trips to Syria are now on hold due to the political situation.